 Up until the early 19th century, mental illness was a misunderstood disease.
 Many felt lunacy was the result of demonic possession, with punishment by God or man the only treatment.
 People diagnosed (or misdiagnosed) as lunatics were often thrown in prison, shunned in communities, farmed out as virtual slaves or simply the dirty secret best kept at home.

 These attitudes were beginning to change in the United States in 1834 when Georgia governor Wilson Lumpkin, addressing public concern for the plight of those afflicted, fought for state care of the “idiots, lunatics and insane.”
 With approval of the Georgia House and Senate, a lunacy commission was created.
-Among the first commission members were an influential group of physicians from Milledgeville, then the state capitol and the epicenter of wealth and power.
+Among the first commission members were an influential group of physicians from Milledgeville, then the state capital and the epicenter of wealth and power.
 Riding through Milledgeville at the time, it would be common to find the streets lined with cotton bales from surrounding farms, waiting for shipment downriver to the Georgia port of Darien on the Atlantic Ocean.

 The Milledgeville physicians influenced the state legislature to authorize the creation of a “State Lunatic, Idiot, and Epileptic Asylum” on December 28, 1837, the first institution of its kind to treat all three afflictions.
-A 40 acre plot of land two miles south of Milledgeville was purchased for $4000, due to its proximity to the capitol and the physicians’ practices, plus its centralized location in the state.
+A 40 acre plot of land two miles south of Milledgeville was purchased for $4000, due to its proximity to the state capital and the physicians’ practices, plus its centralized location in the state.
 Five years later, the Governor placed the hospital in control of trustees and appointed its first superintendent, Dr. David Cooper.
 These trustees were only reimbursed for their everyday expenses, as it was felt that small salaries would not attract a high calibre of physician.
 Trustees could look upon hospital work as a public service, meaning physicians like Dr. Cooper could also carry on their private practices in Milledgeville while overseeing the institution.

 The first buildings were typical brick structures with wood roofs, 3-4 floors each.
 Each floor had around 20 rooms with glass windows and cast iron fixed window sashes, opening into an airy hallway.
 The buildings were lit by lamps and torches.
 Men lived in the first two floors, women in the top floors and supervised by a matron.
 Slave attendants and servants lived in the basement next to the large iron stove that heated the building.
 Eight staff members managed he entire institution.